LBNL-ETA/Openstudio-GEB-gem/lib/measures/add_interior_blinds_and_control/README.md

 ###### (Automatically generated documentation)

-# add_exterior_blinds_and_control
+# add_interior_blinds_and_control

 ## Description
-This measure add shading control with exterior blinds to all exterior windows of the building.
+This measure add shading control with interior blinds to all exterior windows of the building.

 ## Modeler Description
-The measure will loop through all exterior windows and remove existing shadings if any.
-Then add a shading control with blinds to each window.
+The measure will create a new shading control object with interior blinds for each space, and apply that shading control object to all exterior windows within that space.
+A new shading schedule will be created and applied to all shading control objects based on the active time provided in user inputs.

 ## Measure Type
 ModelMeasure